How to Ace an Animation Interview job interview tips

-How to Dress For an Interview
+How to Dress For an Animator Interview

 You must also dress correctly.
-See some profiles of those who work in the company to find out how they dress.
+See some profiles of those who work in the animation studio to find out how they dress.
 Is there a dress code?
 What is the company’s culture like?
 There are many interview outfits that go well in most cases, but there can be exceptions.
 Usually a business casual outfit like a professional shirt and dress pant or a formal business suit will work well.
 But you will still want to be sure.

 What not to wear to an interview – You must always avoid wearing some things, no matter what the business, such as tank tops, flip flops, ripped shorts or jeans, wedge sandals, strapless dresses and tops, and athletic clothing like yoga pants.

-Your interview outfit needs to look professional.
+Your animator interview outfit needs to look professional.
 It must also make you feel comfortable and confident.
 Also, do make sure that your clothing is clean and is properly ironed.

 How to Introduce Yourself in an Interview